run2bizdocs/documentation/en-us/docs/faq.md

 ***Configuration***

 !!!
-Question "How to define the obligatoriness of the linking change with CI?"
+Question "How to define the obligation of the linking change with CI?"

     The requirement of the change link to the CI is determined on the 4biz Parameter screen.
 To determine this requirement, proceed as instructed below:

     1. Access the 4biz Parameter feature navigating through the main menu;
     2. The 4biz Parameter screen will be displayed, click on the Search tab;
-    3. The parameter search screen will be displayed.
-Search for the parameter "85 - Verification of change link related to the configuration item (Default: Y)";
+    3. Search for the parameter "85 - Verification of change link related to the configuration item (Default: Y)";
     4. Select it;
     5. Then, the parameter registry screen featuring the selected entry data will be displayed, on the value field, insert the "Y" value;
     6. Click on the "Save" button to confirm the entry, at which time, date and user will be stored for a future audit;